spiritlake/ares-extras/README.md

 ## Archived Items

-These items are not supported, and may even be based off of an old version of AresMUSH.
+These items are **not supported**, and may even be based off of an old version of AresMUSH.
 They will require some code effort to get working, but you can still try or just use them for ideas.

 * **Teamup Events** - An events system that integrates with the web-based Teamup calendar.
 * **Wikidot** - Adding characters and scenes to a Wikidot wiki.